Pitted Soles – Treat and Prevent

 • Prolonged standing or walking, especially in warm conditions

-Treating pitted soles focuses on addressing the causes and eliminating bacteria.
-Here are some effective options:
+The treatment of pitted soles focuses on addressing the causes and eliminating bacteria.

 • Before bedtime wash and dry feet thoroughly